Cayuga Nature Center: Smith Woods

 Henry A. Smith Woods is a 32-acre old-growth forest in Trumansburg, New York.
 The forest was originally owned by New York City businessman Henry Atterbury Smith, who used it intermittently as a summer residence.
 In 1909, his sons left the property to the Village of Trumansburg to be used as a public park.
 Ownership of the forest was transferred to the Cayuga Nature Center in 2007, where it continues to be preserved and used as an educational and recreational site.

 Programs

-CNC offers day summer and school's out day camps as well as year-round programs and classes focusing on environmental issues and natural history.
+CNC offered day summer and school's out day camps as well as year-round programs and classes focusing on environmental issues and natural history.
+Due to lack of funding, the future of the Cauga Nature Center and its parent company, PRI, the future is currently unknown.

 Programs and classes are available for all ages and include animal encounters, and outdoor educational programs that cover survival skills, ecology, and geology, among other topics.
 CNC also offers seasonal programs on maple sugaring, making apple cider, butterflies and moths in the Butterfly Garden, and winter ecology.